MBDP-bioinformatics-courses/MBDP_Metagenomics_2022/Practicals/README.md

 We will run the first steps as a batch job.

-Example batch job script.
+Batch job script.
 Save it to the `scripts` folder.

 ```bash
 #!/bin/bash -l